Todd Hafner is in his 14th year as head football coach.

 Following graduation, he joined the staff at William Penn as a graduate assistant coach, helping the team from 2009-2011.
 He earned his Master's of Business Leadership degree from the University in 2011.

-A native of Sterling, Ill., Norberg lives in Oskaloosa with his wife Laura.
+A native of Sterling, Ill., Norberg lives in Oskaloosa with his wife Laura and their daughters Grace and Mary-Kate.

-Chris Stutzriem is in his first season as an assistant coach, working with the wide receivers.
+Brett Stewart is in his third season as an Assistant Football Coach, working with the offensive line.

-Stan Allspach is in his 14th year as a member of the William Penn football coaching staff, having served in several capacities, including special teams coordinator, wide receivers, offensive line, running backs, and quarterbacks coach.
+Stan Allspach is in his 18th year as a member of the William Penn football coaching staff, having served in several capacities, including special teams coordinator, wide receivers, offensive line, running backs, and quarterbacks coach.
+He currently works as the offensive assistant.

 A William Penn Hall of Fame quarterback, he has coached football and baseball at the high school level for over 20 years in addition to 12 years as an athletics director.
 Allspach has also spent time as an officiator, working the whistle for numerous years in football and basketball.